ruppinlab/DECODEM/README.md

 1. **Deconvolution**: we use [CODEFACS](https://github.com/ruppinlab/CODEFACS/) to deconvolve the bulk gene expression into nine cell-type-specific gene expression profiles encompassing malignant, immune, and stromal cell types.
 2. **Machine Learning**: we use a **machine learning (ML) pipeline** to build nine cell-type-specific predictors of chemotherapy response using the deconvolved expression profiles.

 The output of the framework is the likelihood scores that the patients will respond to chemotherapy.
-We then **ranked** the cell types within the BC-TME based on their predictive power in terms of AUC, AP and DOR, identifying the "prominent" cell types that provide improvements over the bulk mixture.
-We further validate these top cell types in multiple **independent** BC cohorts encompassing both bulk and single-cell (SC) transcriptomics.
+We then **ranked** the cell types within the BC-TME based on their predictive power (in terms of AUC, AP and DOR), identifying "prominent" cell types that provide improvements over the bulk mixture.
+We further validate these prominent cell types in multiple **independent** BC cohorts encompassing both bulk and single-cell (SC) transcriptomics.
 <sub>
-AUC = Area under the receiver operating characteristics curve
-AP  = Average precision, equivalent to the area under the precision-recall curve
-DOR = Diagnostic odds ratio
+AUC = Area under the receiver operating characteristics curve, AP  = Average precision, equivalent to the area under the precision-recall curve, DOR = Diagnostic odds ratio
 </sub>